hyperware-ai/hyperware-book/src/kit/publish.md

 short: `-u`

 The URI hosting the `metadata.json`.
-You must place the `metadata.json` somewhere public before publishing your package on Kimap.
+You must place the `metadata.json` somewhere public before publishing your package on Hypermap.
 A common place to host `metadata.json` is on your package's GitHub repo.
 If you use GitHub, make sure to use the static link to the specific commit, not a branch-specific URL (e.g. `main`) that will change with new commits.
 For example, `https://raw.githubusercontent.com/nick1udwig/chat/master/metadata.json` is not the correct link to use, because it will change when new commits are added.